University of Vienna: Library

-The University Library of the University of Vienna comprises the Main Library and the 50 departmental libraries at various university locations throughout Vienna.
-The library's primary responsibility is to the members of the university; however, the library's 350 staff members also provide access to the public.
-Use of the books in the reading halls is open to all persons without the need for identification, which is only required for checking out books.
-The library's website provides direct access to information such as electronic journals, online indices, and databases.

-History

 Rudolf IV had already provided for a publica libraria in the Foundation Deed of 12 March 1365, where the valuable books bequeathed by deceased members of the university should be collected.
 Through many legacies, this collection was subsequently greatly increased and became the basis of the old Libreye that was accommodated in the same building as the student infirmary.
 In addition, there were libraries in the separate Faculties and in the Duke's College.